GilliesK/GilliesK.github.io/_posts/2012-02-07-example-content.md

 I am originally from Cote d'ivoire and grew up in Pennsylvania.

 ### What I study:
 My research focuses on advancing our understanding of spin glass theory (and generally disordered systems) through a comprehensive, multi-faceted approach.
-I employ numerical simulations, experimental methods, and analytical techniques to investigate unresolved questions in this field.
+I employ numerical simulations, experimental methods, and analytical techniques to investigate unresolved physics questions.

-I am interested in exploring advanced theoretical frameworks (e.g. in real analysis, probability) and their utility in understanding physical mechanisms, especially in areas such as random matrix theory and stochastic processes; additionally in machine learning applications, where investigating spin glass phenomena could inform the development of more robust and efficient neural network architectures.
+I am interested in exploring advanced theoretical frameworks (particularly in real analysis and probability) and their utility in understanding physical mechanisms, especially in areas such as random matrix theory and stochastic processes.
+Additionally, I am interested in machine learning applications, where investigating spin glass phenomena could inform the development of more robust and efficient neural network architectures.

 *Mentors*